How do I get a Festival Pass?

 How do farms know I have paid?

-So long as you are wearing this wristband, you can get into any farm venue for the two days of the festival weekend.
+Do not take your wristband off, it is waterproof and will last for the whole weekend.
+So long as you are wearing this wristband, you can get into any farm venue over the festival weekend.

 Farm staff will check to see if you have a wristband when you arrive at their farm.